DA0-DA0/docs/docs/workflows/proposal-approver.md

 ```

 ### 2. Approving Proposals
-Any DAO delegated as a proposal approver is able to make use of the **apps tab**, located in their daos home page.
+Any DAO delegated as a proposal approver is able to make use of the **apps tab**, located in their DAOs home page.

 First, copy and paste the [DAO DAO link](https://daodao.zone) into the apps URL browser.